Yashi-9/Telecom-Churn-Analysis/README.md

 By leveraging data analytics, proactive retention strategies, and improved customer engagement, businesses can significantly reduce churn and drive long-term growth.
 Implementing these solutions ensures that at-risk customers receive timely interventions while fostering loyalty among long-term subscribers.

+## Feel free to explore the project and share your feedback!